Deyda/Evergreen-Script/README.md

         Swedish
 For Foxit Reader this is an exe file.

-Unfortunately, a silent install is not possible at the moment.

 ### GoogleChrome
-Line 1054 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).
+Line 1131 defines which package is downloaded (You can change the architecture in line 633 for non GUI start).

 For Google Chrome this is the msi file.

 After the installation the Chrome services and scheduled tasks will be stopped and disabled.

 ### Greenshot
-Line 1021 defines which package is downloaded.
+Line 1165 defines which package is downloaded.

 For Greenshot this is an exe file.

+### IrfanView
+Line 1242 defines which package is downloaded (You can change the architecture in line 633 for a non-GUI start).

+For IrfanView this is an exe file.

 ### KeePass
-Line 1088 defines which package is downloaded.
+Line 1276 defines which package is downloaded.

 For KeePass this is the msi file.

 ### Microsoft 365 Apps
-Line 1120 defines which package is downloaded (You can change the channel in line 552 for non GUI start).
+Line 1309 defines which package is downloaded (You can change the channel in line 647 for non GUI start).

 For Microsoft 365 Apps this is the exe setup file.

 During the download not only the setup.exe is downloaded, but also the following xml files are created, if they are not already present in the folder:

-remove.xml (from line 1132)
+remove.xml (from line 1321)

-install.xml (from line 1157)
+install.xml (from line 1346)

 Afterwards the install.xml is used to download the required install files.